Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

 class ExerciseName(pyskillz_tools.PrintBasedExercise):
 ```

 The first line of the class constructor (`__init__` ) must remain unchanged.
-It calls the superclass constructor, passing in the user solution, the suggested solution, the suggested solution filename and the success message.
+It calls the superclass constructor, passing the full filename and the success message.

 On the second line, specify the number of random test cases your exercise should generate.
 Random test cases are not required but are highly encouraged — they are simple to create and add robustness to the testing strategy.

+The next several lines are all optional constraints that can be added to an exercise.
+Each of these constraints is covered in more detail on the next page.

-Next, define a list of fixed test cases.
+Finally, define a list of fixed test cases.
 Each test case is itself a list of arguments.
 The stub code below includes 5 empty test cases as placeholders, but you may use more or fewer.
 Insert arguments into each test case placeholder.

 Remember: every test case must be a list of arguments, even if there is only one.
 For example: